askucher/reactify-ls/README.md

 #### FAQ

-1. Why is indented language better?
+1. Why are indented languages better?

 Because you need to put indents anyway.
 Almost all teams setup lint on the projects.
 So better just use code `indention` as part of a language.
 You will save 30% of space because the indented code is compact.